A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Methodology

 The quality of the data used in empirical analysis is a fundamental element for the quality of the results.
 A factor that contributes to the empirical analysis of GDP is the vast documentation made available by government agencies.
 For that, we obtained the time series in the IBGE Automatic Recovery System \citep{ibge2020}.

-Data used for the analysis are quarterly and comprise the first quarter of 1996 until the fourth quarter of 2019.
-Data values used in this article are in Brazilian Real (BRL).
 Statistical analyzes, as well as graphic representations, were built using open-source software \cite{r2020}.

+The Table \ref{tab:description} shows the summary of statistics descriptions of data.
+The value of kurtosis coefficient indicates a platykurtic distribution for quarterly Brazilian GDP, i.e, the values of distribution is too flat.
+The skewness coefficient indicates that the distribution of data is highly skewed.
+We also accepted the hypothesis of stationary of data, according with Phillips-Perron unit root test for the first diff transformation.